sitture/gauge-reportserver/README.md

 `REPORTSERVER_HOST` - This is the base url of the http server.
 Default is set to `http://localhost:8000` `REPORTSERVER_BASE_DIR` - This is the base directory of your reports.
 Default is set to your project directory name.
 `REPORTSERVER_PATH` - This is path where you want the report files to go. if this is not specified, then the environment directory name is used as the path.
+`REPORTSERVER_TIMEOUT_IN_SECONDS` - This is how long to wait for html-report to be ready before sending.
+Default is 15 seconds.

 Examples: